Your messaging is arguably the biggest contributing factor to your website conversion rate.

 This means you can recruit a panel of your target audience (they have many audiences, and they’re especially great at B2B panelists).

-Then you can pick a page, a section of your website, or an email message to test.
-Wynter will help you formulate great message testing questions, and then the panelists simply walk through your website and give feedback on specific parts of your marketing message.
+Then you can pick a page, a section of your website, or an email to message test.
+Wynter will help you formulate effective message testing questions, and then the panelists simply walk through your website and give feedback on specific parts of your marketing message.

 We did this on our own content agency’s website.
-Here’s a screenshot of some of the responses we got:
+Here’s a screenshot of some of the responses we got for this case study:

 And as you can see, we actually did implement a ton of changes based on these insights:

-I use Wynter for any experimentation or CRO client I work with as well and find it to be perfect for crafting a winning message and enhancing the overall voice of a campaign.
+I use Wynter for any experimentation or CRO client I work with as well and find it to be perfect for crafting a winning message and enhancing the overall voice of a marketing campaign to better appeal to potential customers.

-So if you’re looking to thoroughly test your marketing messaging and get direct, unbiased input to refine your copy, this is a great tool to use.
+So if you’re looking to thoroughly test your marketing messaging and get direct, unbiased input to refine your copy, this is a great qualitative research tool to use.

 2. FiveSecondTest

-FiveSecondTest is a similar type of message testing as Wynter, although it’s a bit more general, so your insights will be less targeted.
+FiveSecondTest offers similar message testing market research capabilities as Wynter, although it’s a bit more general, so your insights will be less targeted.

-Basically, the tool does exactly what it sounds like: you get a panelist of testers and they get a 5 second flash of your website.
+Basically, the tool does exactly what it sounds like: you get a panelist of testers and they get a 5 second flash of your website or landing page.
 Then, they attempt to explain what your website is selling.

 Where Wynter can focus on getting you insights on clarity, distraction, motivation, and hesitation, FiveSecondTest is really excellent at testing just the clarity of your messaging.

-It helps you answer, “how easy is it for people to understand my messaging?”
+It helps you answer, “How easy is it for people to understand my core message?”
 Since you just get five seconds and your panelists may not be your specific target audience, you get great high level feedback on any confusion or lack of understanding, especially on your homepage and headlines.

-In turn, this can be invaluable for getting the critical feedback you need to enhance your marketing copy.
+In turn, this can be invaluable message testing research for getting the critical feedback you need to enhance your marketing campaign copy.

-Rather than potentially jeopardizing your brand perception by blindly launching a page before message testing, you can collect feedback from a focus group to ensure your marketing copy hits its mark.
+Rather than potentially jeopardizing your brand perception by blindly launching a landing page before message testing, you can collect user feedback from a focus group to ensure your marketing copy hits its mark.

 3. On-site polls

 Companies like Qualaroo and HotJar have tools to help you collect anonymous feedback from visitors to your website.
-These insights come from on-site polls - little popups that contain a question or set of questions that visitors can answer.
+These insights come from on-site polls - little pop ups that contain a question or set of questions that visitors can answer to help with usability testing, ad testing, and of course, message testing.

 Of course, there are pros and cons here.

-Still, I love these tools for getting insights on pages close to the point of purchase - thank you pages after signup or purchase, checkout funnel polls to see what hesitations remain, and pricing pages for SaaS companies.
+Still, I love these message testing research tools for getting insights on pages close to the point of purchase - thank you pages after signup or purchase, checkout funnel polls to see what hesitations remain, and pricing pages for SaaS companies.

 I also love to use them on informational pages like blog posts.
 This helps me ideate new topics, but also craft articles that contribute to the top line instead of just traffic.